Disclaimer: these are notes from 2017. This page is providing an outdated image for Raspberry Pi, containing an outdated (July 2017) version of

 Clone the Raspberry Pi image to an SD card by following i.e. these instructions.

 Once cloned, put it all together and connect the Raspberries to the home router, so that they get an IP address and find each other on the network.
 (It needs to be a router, not just a network switch.
-Routers such as a Fritz!Box are usually set to hand out IP addresses to all connected devices.
-They supply what is called a DHCP service.)
-(Alternatively, give your Raspis static IPs on the same subnet, i.e. 192.168.0.2 // 192.168.0.3 // 192.168.0.4.
+Home/Wifi routers are usually set to hand out IP addresses to all connected devices.
+They supply what is called a DHCP service.
+If you know what you're doing, give your Raspis static IPs on the same subnet, i.e. 192.168.0.2 // 192.168.0.3 // 192.168.0.4.
 Then it should be OK to just use a network switch.)

-By default a Raspberry flashed with the above omxplayer-sync image file is set to be a slave.
-Bees are all plain workers by DNA unless they make one of them queen.
-So you have to 1. make one of them a master.
-2. And you have to upload your video files.
+By default a Raspberry flashed with the above omxplayer-sync image file is set to be a "child".
+(Just like bees, who are all plain workers by DNA unless they make one of them queen.)
+Here are the instructions to 1. make one of them a "parent", or primary player.
+You'll also need to upload your video files (further down).

-Find the Raspberry that you want to make the master on the network (your router might help) and ssh into it, i.e.
+Find the Raspberry that you want to make the parent on the network (you could log on to your router to see all connected devices) and ssh into it, i.e.

 username is pi and password is still the default "raspberry"